Respiratory Emergencies in Small Animal Practice

 CPD HOURS - 20 | RACE Approved

-Live Weekly Tutorials: Mondays at 19:30 AEDT (Check your time-zone)
+Live Weekly Tutorials: Mondays at 7:30 PM AEDT (Sydney Time)

-These tutorials are recorded if you are unable to participate in real-time.
+Please Note: These live tutorials are recorded if you are unable to participate in real-time.

 This topic is all about saving the severely distressed respiratory patient – from the time of initial presentation, to the time the patient is stabilised.
 Topics will cover everything from oxygen therapy, thoracocentesis and ventilation therapy, to appropriate use of pharmacology to manage the severely distressed dyspnoeic patient.
 Full of video content from real cases, useful algorithms, and helpful information, we’ll try to take the stress out of dealing with these potentially fatally unwell patients in the emergency situation.